 - Avoid packing sensitive electronics in your checked bags—they’ll get tossed about or stolen.

 - Consider a pre-paid international phone instead of bringing your cell phone.

 - Along with your camera, bring extra memory cards as they are not affected by x-ray screenings but note that they should be carried on and not put in a checked bag.
-Undeveloped film can be harmed by x-rays so ask for a hand inspection to avoid damage.
+The undeveloped film can be harmed by x-rays, so ask for a hand inspection to avoid damage.

 - Do not pack spare lithium batteries in your checked luggage; these must be carried on per all airline regulations as they are considered a fire hazard.